questions about classes & activities

 What ages and grade levels are STAC classes and activities for?

-STAC teachers and families create classes and activities for all ages, from toddler to high school and beyond.
+STAC instructors and families create classes and activities for all ages, from toddler to high school and beyond.
 We strongly believe in life-learning.
 Outside of formal activities, we find that kids at STAC connect with each other based on interests and play style, rather than age.

 My child is very interested in a class, but they are a little too young (or old).
 Can we still sign up?